Sindhu on P&O Cruises 2025/26

 How Much does it Cost to Eat at Sindhu?

-Which P&O Ships have a Sindhu Restaurant?
+Which P&O Ships Have Sindhu?

 When is Sindhu Open?